Viral haemorrhagic fevers: origins, reservoirs, transmission and guidelines

 - 2 confirmed cases of Crimean-Congo haemorrhagic fever (1 in 2012 and 1 in 2014)

-- 3 cases of Ebola virus disease, all in healthcare workers who were working in Sierra Leone during the West Africa outbreak.
+- 3 cases of Ebola virus disease, all in healthcare workers who had been working in Sierra Leone during the West Africa outbreak (only one of these patients was diagnosed in the UK; 2 were medically evacuated after diagnosis)

 More information about viral haemorrhagic fevers